hassan-alawi/FlexArray/readme.md

 Total number of operations = N\*M\*K

 #### Configuring System Interface
-Users of the device can opt out of using the AXI-stream interface and simply modeling how long it takes the systolic array to start and finish a computation, with data preloaded.
-To do so, set the parameter SYS_MODE:
-- NO_MEM (2): Removes AXI-stream interface, which includes the input/out FIFOs,collector and dispatcher, and uses pre-loaded shift registers, connected to edge PEs, that pass data when PE is ready to accept it.
-There is a per-edge PE counter that counts how many operands passed in to ensure only N shifts occur. tb_sys_array polls for the done signal then reads the array of output signal and compares it to the computed output matrix to check for correctnes.
-The TB also has a cycle counter to measure compute latency

-Otherwise if you want an accurate system simulation you would set SYS_MODE to 0 or 1.
-This removes the shift register and counter logic and replaces it with the dispatcher and collector(and maybe the input buffers).
-These units read from the input FIFO and distributes the operands to their associated edge PEs, and collects the output when done to fill the output FIFO

-- AXI_BUFF(1): This configuration utilizes both the AXI-strean interface and systolic array input buffers.
-It essentially decouples the dispatcher from the array's PEs, allowing the dispatcher to not be stalled by PEs which are not ready to accept data.
-This adds
-additional space overhead, but greatly improves throughput for configurations with large systolic arrays with BW close to the dimensions of the systolic array (e.g. 1 <= g <= 3).
-There is an input buffer per row and column of the systolic array, each of size N, to be as lean as possible

-- AXI_NO_BUFF(0): This configuration is the same as AXI_BUFF but attaches the dispatcher directly to the systolic array.
-This makes the dispatcher more prone to stalling, however it is much more space efficient and for large array dimensions relative to BW (e.g. g>3) the system acheives similar performance

 You can configure the system interface and the collector and dispatcher with the parameter:
 - BW: Bus Width (in terms of 32-bit Words).
 The bigger the BW, the more PEs get passed their operands and their outputs pulled in a single cycle